mfofhofp2/One-Period-Model/README.md

 $$v_i \le \frac{(K_{i+1}-K_i)v_{i-1}+(K_i-K_{i-1})v_{i+1}}{K_{i+1}-K_{i-1}}, \qquad 2\le i\le n-1$$

 each depending only on its immediate neighbors $K_{i-1},K_i,K_{i+1}$.
 The mechanical recipe (row-reduce, expand, divide by $\Pi$) never changes — only the bookkeeping grows, and it grows in a strictly local, predictable way.

+## Conclusion

+What may be worth stating formally is a structural claim about the derivation method itself:

+**Proposition (locality of no-arbitrage conditions).** In the $n$-strike single-period model, the no-arbitrage condition on the coefficient attached to each reference outcome depends only on that outcome's immediate neighbors in the ordered chain $L,K_1,\ldots,K_n,H$ — never on more distant reference points.
+In particular, the condition at each interior strike $K_i$ ($2\le i\le n-1$) is exactly the discrete-convexity (butterfly-spread) inequality linking $K_{i-1},K_i,K_{i+1}$, and it is produced by the same mechanical coefficient-extraction used for every other bound, with no separate construction.

+This has been confirmed by direct computation for $n=1,2,3$ (Steps above), and checked numerically for $n=4$.
+The value of the proposition, if it holds in general, is not in any single inequality it produces — but in showing that a whole family of no-arbitrage relationships, including one that looks like it should need its own dedicated convexity argument, falls out of a single, uniform, mechanical procedure applied identically at every reference point.